 Throughout the evaluation, all members should be encouraged to contribute their thoughts without being stifled or over-ruled before being heard.

 Develop a Vision and Embrace It

-All levels of management should understand diversity as a priority and recognize its necessity.
+All levels of management should understand diversity is a priority and recognize its necessity.

 Become Involved in the Communities of Diverse Librarians

 Demonstrating a sustained and meaningful interest in the community of diverse librarians can be an important step towards recruiting a diverse staff.
-As a director or personnel administrator, making the effort to join the associations of ethnic librarians, GLBTRT, ASCLA LSSPS, or other diversity groups is a relatively simple but clear indication of your concern for and interest in the diversity within the profession.
+As a director or personnel administrator, making the effort to join the ethnic affiliates, RainbowRT, ASGCLA, or other diversity groups is a relatively simple but clear indication of your concern for and interest in the diversity within the profession.
 Membership allows you to connect with (via discussion list, events, etc.) diverse professionals and learn more about their professional concerns, interests, and motivations.

 Beyond membership, make concerted efforts to attend events or conferences hosted by diverse professionals.

 Making your presence known and demonstrating a commitment to the diversity within the profession will send a clear message that diversity is valued within the leadership of your library.

 Libraries can leverage internships and other pre-professional positions to help future diverse professionals gain valuable experience and lend new perspectives to the library.
 Making these opportunities available can help lay the groundwork for the diverse professionals’ future employment in the library and make a clear demonstration to other diverse professionals that the library is interested in cultivating a diverse workforce.

 Learn About the Diversity and Culture Within Your Community